Conservation Concepts – Video Series

 PATTERNS OF DIVERSITY

 Distribution of Biomes.
 The broad climate patterns can be explained by the angle of that latitude to the sun combined with the rainfall patterns resulting from the three global air circulation cells.
-These climate patterns broadly explain distribution of biomes, such as deserts or forests.
+These climate patterns broadly explain the distribution of biomes, such as deserts or forests.

 Habitat specialism is driven by competition.
-For example, salt tolerant species can occur in areas where competitors cannot.
+For example, salt-tolerant species can occur in areas where competitors cannot.
 They can occur in areas without salt if the competitors are excluded.

 Effects of area and isolation.
 Large areas have more viable populations as more likely to be colonised and less likely to go extinct.
 Less isolated areas are more likely to be preoccupied.
 Landscape-scale conservation combines these.

 Microclimates.
 The climate of patches may vary enormously depending on a range of factors including slope, direction, soil and vegetation cover.
 This is important for maintaining species with particular demands, maintaining a diversity of species and providing resilience to change including climate change.
-This shows the insights from using a infrared thermometer.
+This shows the insights from using an infrared thermometer.

 STRATEGIES FOR SURVIVAL